albarivas/ready-to-fly-sdk/README.md

 sfdx force:apex:execute --apexcodefile data/setup.apex
 ```

-1. Make sure your user has the System Permission `Connect to Slack`
+1. Go to your Slack workspace and click on "Add Apps".
+Select "Ready to Fly (SDK)".
+Go to the app home tab --> you should see a couple of travevl requests to review!

 ### Resources